xguse/movingthelamppost/2013/05/12/elements_of_transgenic_disease_vector_control_part2.rst

 Elements of transgenic disease-vector control (Part 2: altering the mosquitoes)
 ===============================================================================
+.. _altering-the-mosquitoes:

+:ref:`Part one of this series can be found here <setting-the-scene>`

+.. attention:: I am serious when I say that I want your criticisms, suggestions, comments, reference suggestions, etc. Please **do** visit the comments section and help me out!
+The most helpful commenters will be acknowledged in the final dissertation document.

 .. |RIDL| replace:: :abbr:`RIDL (Release of Insects carrying a Dominant Lethal phenotype)`
 .. |SIT| replace:: :abbr:`SIT (Sterile Insect Technique)`